Airway

 DNA appliance therapy - Non-Surgical Airway Remodeling

 The DNA appliance system is FDA registered and offers a painless solution for many problems including snoring.
 The upper and lower jaw placement determine the dimension of the upper and lower airway.
 The DNA appliance system remodels adult bone painlessly.
 The appliance system is removable and is only worn in the evening and at night.
 The DNA appliance works by lightly stimulating the bone and sutures within the bone which stimulates dormant stem cells to begin to grow bone and change the shape of the bone.
-Expanding the upper and lower arch and helping it grow forward remodels the airway and lifts the tissues off of the airway which significantly reduces or eliminates snoring and a more serious health problem - Obstructive Sleep Apnea (OSA).
+Expanding the upper and lower arch and helping it grow forward remodels the airway and lifts the tissues off of the airway which significantly reduces snoring.
 This therapy assists you in restoring an airway that is collapsing on itself.

-MRNA appliance therapy - Non-Surgical Obstructive Sleep Apnea Treatment - Airway Remodeling
+MRNA appliance therapy - Non-Surgical Airway Treatment - Airway Remodeling

-The MRNA appliance system is an Obstructive Sleep Apnea treatment that remodels the airway while supporting the lower jaw forward to treat obstructive sleep apnea the moment the appliance enters the mouth.
+The MRNA appliance system is an airway treatment that remodels the airway while supporting the lower jaw forward to treat the airway the moment the appliance enters the mouth.
 Bringing the lower jaw forward lifts the tissue off of the airway to keep the airway open during sleep.
 At the same time that the lower jaw is supported the upper jaw is being stimulated to change shape and grow to remodel the airway.
-MRNA therapy isn’t just a crutch or a band aid to help you sleep, it is a potential cure for snoring and sleep apnea.
-Traditional treatments for Obstructive Sleep Apnea include CPAP and Dental Mandibular Advancement Appliances or Surgery.
-Unfortunately, CPAP and Dental Mandibular Advancement Appliances work while being used but research shows that sleep apnea actually worsens with time - CPAP and Dental Mandibular Advancement Appliances do not provide a cure or even treat Obstructive Sleep Apnea they just splint the airway open while in use.
-MRNA non-surgically restructures and remodels the airway to increase it’s dimension and diameter.

 Orofacial Myofunctional Therapy - Retrain the muscles of the head and neck